 - Bake on the middle rack for 12 to 14 minutes, flipping halfway, until flakes are mostly dry and turning golden on the edges.
-(For softer bacon, you’ll probably only need to bake for 12 minutes, for crispy bacon, aim for 14.
-Just keep an eye on the coconut during the last few minutes of baking as it can go from golden brown to deep burnt brown fairly quickly.)
+(Keep an eye on the coconut as it can go from golden brown to deep burnt brown fairly quickly.
+For softer bacon, you’ll probably only need to bake for 12 minutes.
+For crispy bacon, aim for 14.)
 The coconut flakes will further crisp up as they cool.

 - Let the coconut bacon cool, then use it immediately or transfer to a freezer-safe bag.
 Coconut bacon keeps well in the freezer for several months.
 No need to defrost!

 Recipe originally seen on my heirloom BLT salad (looove that salad!).